Suzuki Vitara SUV - MPG, running costs & CO2

 Fuel economy and other running costs are reasonable

-The entry-level SZ4 model has a reasonably competitive starting price but the mild-hybrid technology has pushed prices up by about £1,500 over equivalent non-hybrid versions.
+The entry-level SZ4 model has a reasonably competitive starting price but the mild-hybrid technology has pushed prices up by about £1,500 compared to the old non-hybrid car.
 Forecasts suggest the Vitara won’t keep its value particularly well, which may push up your monthly payments on PCP finance deals.

 The Vitara's fuel consumption figures, though, are much better since the electrical assistance was added.
 It’s now on a par with rivals, so shouldn’t be too expensive to run.